rwitobaansheikh/Mildbury_test_project/readme.md

-Welcome to the second part of the interview, in this repo there is very simple image segmentation AI.
+Welcome to the second part of the interview, this should only take a couply of hours, in this repo there is a simple image segmentation AI.
 Your task is to write a dataloader and improve the training to try to beat the following losses:

 | Epoch | Train Loss | Val Loss  | Mean IoU | Time (s) |
 |:-----:|:----------:|:---------:|:--------:|:--------:|